 However, if you enjoy driving on difficult terrain, Albania’s mountain roads are some of the most spectacular ones in Europe.
 If you want to experience this and are thinking to rent a car in Albania, use this link and save up to 30% on your car rental for your upcoming trip.

 The remote National Park Valbona in the northern part of the country is often referred to as “one of the last great adventures in Europe”.
 The Accursed Mountains are one of the most majestic, wildest and least spoiled scenery in the whole continent.
 It’s really refreshing to see people who live in a world literally disconnected from the rest of Europe.

 Idyllic mountain life has remained unchanged here despite years of political unrest and the increased number of tourists.
 In my opinion, Valbona is one of the top 10 places on the Balkan you must see before you die.
-However, mountains aren’t everything Albania has to offer.
+However, the mountains aren’t everything Albania has to offer.
 That leads me to my next point…

 Albania has some amazing beaches

-You probably didn’t think of Albania as a summer beach destination but there are a lot of underrated towns along the Albanian Riviera.
+You probably didn’t think of Albania as a summer beach destination but there are a lot of underrated towns and islands along the Albanian Riviera.
 Hidden towns like Ksamil, Saranda, and Valona have scenic sandy beaches with crystal clear, turquoise water and charming boardwalks.
 If Montenegro was the new Croatia, I don’t see a reason why Albania wouldn’t become the new Montenegro.

 However, today asphalt roads connect almost every village alongside the Riviera and there are more hotels and restaurants.
 Construction activity along the Riviera increased dramatically in order to satisfy the needs of the increased number of tourists.
 Even though there are more tourists in recent years, most of them are locals and you still won’t find many foreigners visiting this region.
 That’s why…